HazelCunuder/notes/dev-front/week-5.md/day-19.md

 - One object is "whole", one is "part"
 - If "whole" is destroyed, "parts" are also destroyed: Strong Ownership
 - Represented in UML by solid diamond on whole side.

+## Polymorphism

+- Means "Many Forms".
+- Abilities of objects of different classes, to be treated as object of common type, through interface or parent class.

+### What is it used for?

+- Flexibility and Extensibility: Write more generic code that can work with a variety of objects.
+- Simplified Code: Call a common method instead of if-else statements.
+- Improve Maintainability: When adding new classes with polymorphism they do not need to be modified.